jfecher/ante-website/content/docs/roadmap.md

 - [~] Algebraic effects
   - [x] Type checking
+    - Type checking for effects is considered implemented but there are bugs particularly when inferring effects.
   - [~] Runtime
     - [~] Handlers
       - [x] Handlers for a single effect